ustwo/US2MapperKit/README.md

 #US2MapperKit

-Inspired by [CSMapper](https://github.com/marcammann/CSMapper) and [Mogenerator](https://github.com/rentzsch/mogenerator), US2MapperKit is an an extremely lightweight mapping framework designed specifically to take advantage of Swift for mapping response data to a model.
+Inspired by [CSMapper](https://github.com/marcammann/CSMapper) and [Mogenerator](https://github.com/rentzsch/mogenerator), US2MapperKit is an an extremely lightweight mapping framework designed specifically to take advantage of Swift 1.2, and Swift 2.0, for mapping response data to a model.

-Unlike the past, where an object model is created manually by the developer and retrofitting it against the model at a later point, US2MapperKit takes a mapping first approach, generates your model files, and allows for the extensibility inspired by the [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408) talk at WWDC.
+Unlike the past, where an object model was manually created by the developer, then retrofitted wit ha mapping framework at a later point, US2MapperKit takes a mapping first approach, generates your model, and allows for the extensibility inspired by the [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408) talk at WWDC.

 ##Features

 * Extremely flexible and lightweight
 * Generates model objects mapped using .plists files
-* Optional and Non-Optional properties
+* Optional and non-optional properties
 * Supports native datatypes including:
 	* String
 	* Int